DrDonk/OC4VM/readme.md

 #### 3.3.1 New VM
 To create a new virtual machine copy either the Intel or AMD template to a new folder.
 Open the VM in the new folder in VMware.
-Change any memory settings you may need.

 You will need to add some installation media to the new VM to install macOS, and set the ISO or virtual disk to point to the installation media.